Table of Contents

 Ken Seeley Communities Provides Treatment for Norco Addiction

-Ken Seeley Communities and Rehab is a full service addiction recovery program in Palm Springs, California.
-Covering all aspects of treatment for hydrocodone addiction, Ken Seeley offers a medically supervised detox program that will help manage the various stages of withdrawal for Norco prior to initiating treatment.
+Ken Seeley Communities and Rehab is a full service addiction recovery program in Southern California.
+Covering all aspects of treatment for addiction, Ken Seeley offers a residential detox program that will help manage the various stages of withdrawal for Norco prior to initiating treatment.
 We follow up with options for treatment, including intensive outpatient programs, partial hospitalization programming, and residential rehab.
 For individuals selecting an outpatient option, sober living housing is also available at Ken Seeley Communities.
 For more details about our program, please reach out to Ken Seeley Communities today at (877) 744-0502.